DidacticFishstick/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/PlayersApi.md

 ## apiPlayersApiPlayersGet

-> PlayerList apiPlayersApiPlayersGet()
+> PlayerConfig apiPlayersApiPlayersGet()

 Retrieve Players

-Retrieves a list of all unique player names.
+Retrieves a list of all unique player names and the available colors.

 ### Example